pcimino/nodejs-restify-mongodb/README.md

 - Basic (crude) session id via cookie
 - Static content

+## ***Recent Changes*** ##
+Implementing the ability to login with username or email address.
+This involves enforcing uniqueness on these fields.
+So you may need to wipe or fix your data manually.
+To simplify this, email and username will also be stored in lowercase to avoid user confusion.

 ## Quick Start ##
 If you're new to Node.js and/or Mongo DB, these steps will get you started.
 Advanced users may want to look at the start-node.bat script and configure it for their environment. *nix shell scripts are also included, run `chmod 755 *.sh` if needed.